Treating Eczema in Children

 When treating eczema in children, basic cleanliness is overlooked.
 However, it’s an important part of breaking the cycle of flare-ups.
 Many non-soap cleansers like Cetaphil are great to use because most soaps are too harsh for sensitive or damaged skin.
 Moreover, bathing in warm water is known to soothe the symptoms of eczema as well.
 The one thing that most people may not realize is that a bleach bath can be great for this skin condition.
 To use it in the bath simply use mild bleach that is diluted in the bath water.
 This method is safe to use up to 2 times per day, and it is known to work great.

-Read: Treating Eczema Using Antibiotics
+Read: Eczema Symptoms

 Moisturize the skin routinely